 The evenings take place at our Tiverton Road building in Selly Oak, just 5 minutes’ walk from the University of Birmingham’s main campus, or from Jarratt and Victoria Halls.
-The meal starts at 6.30 p.m., and the programme begins at about 7.30 p.m.
-We finish at 8.45 p.m.
-Don’t forget to tell Tim if there is anything you cannot eat.
+The meal starts at 6.30pm, and we usually cook vegetarian meals or have a vegetarian option.
+The programme begins at about 7.30pm and we finish at 8.45pm.

 We want to help Christian international students grow in their faith during their time in the UK, and prepare for a return home.
 We think the best way for you to do that is to commit yourself to a local church and to join a small group where you will get to know others and be cared for.

 We want to encourage you to join International Discipleship, our group for Christian International students.
 This happens at our Tiverton Road building in Selly Oak on a Tuesday evening, just 5 minutes walk from the main University of Birmingham campus, Jarratt and Victoria Halls, at the same time and place as our programme for International Students who are not Christians.
 We eat together from 6.30pm and study the Bible from 7.30pm.